Emotional Intelligence

 Key Takeaways

-• Emotional intelligence involves understanding and managing emotions efficiently.
+• Emotional intelligence entails understanding and managing emotions in a way that is effective.

-• It includes self-awareness, self-management social awareness, relationship management.
+• It consists of self-awareness, self management social awareness, managing relationships.

-• Emotional intelligence is crucial for the communication process, relationships, decision-making and leadership.
+• Emotional intelligence is vital for decisions, communication, relationships and leadership.

 Additional Information